 , that I will start students with, but am very open to modification based on student needs/desires.

 I perform jazz professionally in Los Angeles, and have spent time touring in playing in the San Francisco Bay Area, New York, the Netherlands, Germany, Switzerland, Italy, Macedonia, Canada, and have performed or led groups internationally at the Umbria Jazz Festival, the North Sea Jazz Festival, the Montreux Jazz Festival, the Tuscia Jazz Festival, the Angel City Jazz Festival and the Monterey Jazz Festival.
-You can hear my original compositions and playing at soundcloud.
+You can hear my original compositions and playing on bandcamp or soundcloud.

 Luke J. September 23, 2015